 User interface design directly impacts adoption.
 Poor UI drives users away.

-Generic Salesforce pages include:
+Generic Salesforce pages create adoption barriers:

 Users see a wall of fields and think "I don't have time for this."